BBB Tips: 10 tips to stay cyber secure when working remotely

 - Password protect your office cell phone.

 - Dont allow remote IT support without verifying the source.
 Your IT department will communicate with you first before connecting to your computer.
 If anyone you don’t recognize calls you and claims to be with your IT department and asks you for your password, Connectwise, Automate, Machine, or TeamViewer ID or other sensitive information, hang up and call your IT department to see if the request was legitimate.
+Read more on tech support scams.

 - Do not accept unsolicited support calls claiming to be from Microsoft, Apple, or other vendors.